Use Your PhD To Lead Product Development Across Company Departments

-Essential Skills.
-This module details the most important technical and transferable skills for product managers as well as how you have already developed them in your PhD training.
+Essential knowledge.
+This module details the most important technical and transferable knowledge for product managers as well as how you have already developed them in your PhD training.
 It also points you to resources and communities to further boost your profile as a product manager.

 Product Management Interviews- The Path To Getting Hired

 You’ll need a well-thought-out job search strategy to secure a position as a product manager.
 This module covers…

 - Job Search Toolkit.
 To transition into product management from academia, you will need to reframe your PhD experience using industry-specific keywords.
 This module provides key insights to help you accomplish this task through your resume, LinkedIn, and networking.

 - Product Management Experience.
 This module highlights product management courses, internships, and other activities you can do to strengthen your product manager application.

 - Interview Questions.
 You’ll find out what questions to expect during a phone screen, phone interview, video interview, and on-site interview.
 This module also supplies example prompts for product manager interview presentations.

 - Interview Preparation.
 This module provides strategies you should employ to get ready for each of your product manager interviews.
 You’ll learn how to research the company you are interviewing with and its products so that you can portray yourself as a top candidate.